rmklaus12/JWD_Wiki/javascript/javascript.md

+### JavaScript

-1. JS can be used in both front-end and back-end development.
+1. Can be used in both front-end and back-end development.
-2. JS is standarized and frequently updated
+2. Standarized and frequently updated
-3. JS integrates easily with HTML and CSS
+3. Integrates easily with HTML and CSS
-4. JS allows websites to have interactivity like transitions and object movement.
+4. Allows websites to have interactivity like transitions and object movement.
 As well as:
     - popup ads
     - animated graphics (2D or 3D)
     - interactive audio and video
     - maps and other features access the user’s geographic location
     - and much more!
-5. JS offers a wide range of frameworks and libraries to help create complex applications with low overhead. framework - library -
+5. Offers a wide range of frameworks and libraries to help create complex applications with low overhead.

--   Functions allow us to write a chunk of code once that can be reused over and over.
--   Events allow JavaScript to respond to user behaviors, like the user hovering their mouse over an HTML element or resizing their window.
+   _framework_ -
+   _library_ -

-server-side JS began in the early 2000s with Facebook and Google.
+6. Server-side JS began in the early 2000s with Facebook and Google.
 It allows for scalability and can be integrated with other languages.
-Node is one of the more popular versions of server-side JS.
+7. Node is one of the more popular versions of server-side JS.
 Used by Google Cloud and AWS

-JS Basics to know
+### JS Basics to know

--   Explain what the DOM is
+-   Data types
--   Use JS Numbers data types
+    -   Numbers
         -   adding & subtracting numbers
         -   multiplying & dividing numbers
         -   incrementing/decrementing number values
--   use order of operations
--   use the modulo operator
--   use ++ and -- operators
--   use strings
+    -   Strings
         -   string operations
         -   escaping characters
--   use booleans data type
-    -   creating a boolean value
+    -   Boolean
+        -   `true` & `false`
+-   Order of operations
+-   Operators
+    -   Modulo operator `%`
-    -   booleans from comparison operators
+    -   ++ and -- operators
     -   equality operators
         -   === and !==
         -   == and !=
-        -   which equality operators should be used?
         -   == ignores type
 -   undefined values
 -   null values
-    -   explain the difference between undefined and null
+-   Difference between undefined and null
 -   reserved keywords
     -   if
     -   var

-### Key concepts & review
+### Key concepts & Review (Codecademy)

 -   Data is printed, or logged, to the console, a panel that displays messages, with `console.log()`.
 -   We can write single-line comments with `//` and multi-line comments between `/*` and `*/`.